 portable computation device.

-By the late 1970s, I was building and programming personal computers.
+By 1980, I was building and programming personal computers.
 These were assembled on an open board, using either soldering or wire wrap to surround an 8-bit microprocessor with support components.
 I always sought those chips with orthogonality in memory and register architecture.
 They offered the most promise for the unfettered fields on which contemporary AI languages roamed.
 I liked the COSMAC 1802 for this reason.
 It had 5,000 transistors; modern processors have several billion.
 The biggest, baddest, orthogonal processor was the 16- or 32-bit Motorola 68000, but it was too new and expensive, so I used its little brother, the 6809, which was an 8-bit chip that looked similar to a 68000 to the programmer.

 I spent much of the 1980s canoeing in Muskoka and Northern Ontario, with a Tandy Model 100 notebook, a primitive solar charger, and paperback editions of Asimov’s “Foundation” trilogy and sequels on-board (I read them five times).

 By the mid 1990s, Jeff Hawkins had created the Palmtm handheld computer.
 The processor he chose was a tiny, cheap version of the 68000 called the ‘DragonBall’.
 I don’t know which I found more compelling – this little wonder or the fact that it was designed by a neuroscientist.
 I finally had in my hand a device with the speed, memory, and portability to fulfill my AI dreams.

 The 1990s saw the death of Isaac Asimov (one of my greatest heroes), but also saw me finally gaining enough software skills to implement a few Palm designs.
 These were mainly created in Forth and Prolog.
 The Mars Pathfinder lander in 1997 was based on the same 80C85 microprocessor used in the Tandy Model 100 that I had used years earlier.
 This fact warmed my heart.